 Everyone looks down at the table.

 Finally Mary voices what we’re all feeling.
-‘We all know this Jan, and the longer we’re in practice the more we rely on “experience”, our sixth sense or intuition, and we offer loving attention and compassion in addition to what we learned in med school.’
+‘We all know this Jan.
+And the longer we’re in practice the more we rely on “experience”, our sixth sense or intuition.
+Offering loving attention and compassion in addition to what we learned in med school.’

 I am jolted out of this rare reflection with my colleagues by the jarring ring of my phone.
 Another emergency.
 ‘OK, I’ll be right there.’
 And I race from the canteen.

 Eight hours later at the end of my shift, my wife Jessica picks me up for a family weekend in the mountains.
 In the car’s rearview mirror, I glimpse six big brown eyes looking back at me.
 My heart fills with joy and gratitude that all three of my children are blessed with good health.

 The next morning on the ski slopes I sit on one of our wooden sledges and watch Jessica laughing.
 She is at ease while playing with the kids at the top of the hill.
 Without warning my conversation with Veronica and her mother bubbles up in my mind.
 I ponder why my kids should be so blessed with the joyful experience of playing in the snow while Veronica can hardly move without pain.
 And am filled with a nagging sense of guilt about my insufficiency to truly help and heal her.

 Veronica is trapped within the confines of conventional medicine and I am the ignorant messenger of its current theory “There is nothing wrong with your body.
 Might it be psychological?”

 However, something deep inside me knows that this is not the full story.